mwbub/get_paper/README.md

 `get_paper.py -a 1207.7214 -b bib_dir/bibliography.bib paper_dir`

 Similarly, this will save the BibTeX entry to `./bib_dir/bibliography.bib`, and `bib_dir` will be created if it does not exist.

+### Updating existing papers:

+`get_paper.py -u -b bib_dir/bibliography.bib paper_dir`

+This will find all arXiv identifiers in `./bib_dir/bibliography.bib`, re-download the latest versions of the corresponding papers to `./paper_dir/`, and update the BibTeX entries.
+This can be used to update papers and BibTeX entries in case a new version of a paper is released, or if a preprint is published in a journal.
+It can also be used to download papers en masse from a BibTeX file.

+`get_paper.py -u paper_dir -a 1207.7214`

+This will update the papers found in `./paper_dir/references.bib`, and also download the paper with arXiv identifier 1207.7214.

 ## Bugs and Feature Requests
 Please submit an [issue](https://github.com/mwbub/get_paper/issues) if you encounter any bugs or have a suggestion.